-The iconic development is located within the University’s Vale campus, situated within the Edgbaston Conservation Area and featuring on the register of Parks and Gardens of Historic Interest.
-The lake next to Chamberlain Hall is also of special sensitivity as it feeds into the adjacent Edgbaston pool site of Special Scientific Interest (SSSI).
-The materials were subsequently chosen based on the autonomous colour pallet of the site in order to complement the historic Vale landscape.
+The iconic Chamberlain Hall development is located within the University of Birmingham’s Vale campus, situated within the Edgbaston Conservation Area, as well as within a site on the register of Parks and Gardens of Historic Interest.
+The lake next to Chamberlain Hall is also of special sensitivity as it feeds into the Edgbaston pool Site of Special Scientific Interest.
+In response to this, we ensured the materials chosen complemented the historic Vale landscape.

-The concept of the Chamberlain building was to create a development which visually linked the campus and the city of Birmingham, which maximised the benefits of the beautiful listed landscape in which it sat to both students and the public.
+The concept for the Chamberlain building was to create a development which visually links the campus and the city of Birmingham, maximising the benefits of the listed landscape for students and the public.

-The award-winning new building provides 726 student bedrooms, split into 5 and 6 en-suite bedroomed clusters, and 1-bedroom studios.
+The award-winning new building provides 726 student bedrooms, split into 5 and 6 en-suite bedroom clusters, and 1-bedroom studios.
 The design ensures every inch of space is utilised, with bespoke furniture maximising storage.
-The whole project consists of 3 linear wings, housing student flats, with shared gardens and recreational spaces, as well as a 21-storey tower housing student flats and studios with a bar, restaurant and conference space on the ground floor.
+The overall project consists of 3 linear wings, housing student flats, with shared gardens and recreational spaces, as well as a 21-storey tower of student flats and studios alongside a bar, restaurant, and conference space on the ground floor.

-As a result of the integration of solar thermal and voltaic panels along with CHP providing heat and hot water to the development and neighbouring buildings, the project is now the most sustainable residences at the University.
+The residence is now the University’s most sustainable due to the integration of solar thermal and voltaic panels, along with CHP, which provides heat and hot water to the development and neighbouring buildings.